 Reference material for students and advisers

-- Course equivalency database
+- Course Equivalency System

 Study-away advising sessions

-Bachelor of Science or Bachelor of Arts & Science students: may come during Drop-in Hours. session and ask for a drop-in card for Mary Gauthier.
+Bachelor of Science or Bachelor of Arts & Science students: If you have SPECIFIC questions concerning your Study Abroad options which are NOT answered on this website, please come during Drop-in Hours and ask to see mary.gauthier [at] mcgill.ca (Mary Gauthier).
 Please go to Room 405 in Dawson Hall.